Photo: Sarah Common

 In June 2017, the Commons established the newest of their 34 therapeutic apiaries in Cathedral Square – an underutilized city space – in partnership with the Vancouver Parks Board and the Downtown Business Improvement Association.
 There, they do regular beekeeping workshops that teach curious community members about basic bee biology and hive management, sometimes along with crafts like candle- and salve-making in the winter months.
 Participants may attend regularly or irregularly as their needs change, and can move around to different apiaries if they find themselves spending time in different parts of town.
 Their engagement spans anywhere from attending a few workshops to taking the lead on teaching them.
 If they are dedicated, they can also attend the more rigorous Mentorship Workshops – where community members have greater responsibilities for hive maintenance – as well as beekeeping courses offered by the local Honey Bee Center, which is one of Hives for Humanity’s many partners.

-These pollinator corridors were built to help reduce habitat fragmentation for native bees, giving them new nests, sources of food, and improving connectivity between bees living in different parts of the city.
-The Commons may not have the resources to fix Vancouver’s housing crisis, but they’re making sure the pollinators don’t suffer too. . .
+These pollinator corridors were built to help reduce habitat fragmentation for native bees, giving them new nests and sources of food.
+The Commons may not have the resources to fix Vancouver’s housing crisis, but they’re making sure the pollinators don’t suffer too.
 Complete with mason bee hotels and loving gardeners who plant, water, and weed, it is making the landscape more bee-friendly.
-But as the project matured, Julia Common noticed an unintended benefit.
+But as the project matured, Julia noticed an unintended benefit.
 The urban flowers are attracting more than just bees – people are also finding new respite in the lively green space.
 “With the little pollinating meadows, not only have the insects come, but people from different neighborhoods have also come to those meadows to enjoy them,” she explains.
 One garden-goer testifies, “You don’t have to worry about anything when you’re here.
 It’s very peaceful.”

 But even with these diverse and inclusive therapeutic activities, a challenge with the Hives for Humanity model soon became apparent.
 Every winter, the work would slow.
 There are only so many candles and salves to make.
 The bees would quietly go into hibernation mode and although some plants can enjoy Vancouver’s (relatively) mild conditions and grow year-round, there is not much maintenance needed in the garden.
 The community loses many of the activities that normally keep them together, and the people themselves seek shelter from the soggy winter.
 In keeping with their track record, Sarah and Julia turned this problem into an opportunity.